arctern-io/arctern-docs/doc-en/source/api_reference/standalone_api/geoseries.rst

 =========
 .. currentmodule:: arctern

-GeoSeries is a Series to store and process geometry data by extending Pandas Series.
-It internally store geometry as bytes object.
+GeoSeries inherits pandas Series.
+It is a Series to store and process geometric data, and internally stores geometries as bytes objects.

 Constructor
 -----------
 .. autosummary::
    :toctree: api/